-While informal out-of-court restructurings are commonplace and are typically implemented by contract by and among the relevant parties, there is no specific legislative framework to sanction such work-out procedures.
-The relevant statute, the Bankruptcy Code, provides for formal court-supervised proceedings, although the Bankruptcy Code has several provisions which encourage prepetition restructuring negotiations.
+While informal out-of-court restructurings are commonplace and are typically implemented by contract among the relevant parties, there is no specific legislative framework to sanction such work-out procedures.
+The relevant statute, the Bankruptcy Code, provides for formal court-supervised proceedings, although the Bankruptcy Code has several provisions that encourage pre-petition restructuring negotiations.